Click on the Indicators below for More Information

 Description of time series:

-The time series shows the lake level for this region.
-During the last five years, there has been no significant trend and values were above the 90th percentile of all observed data in the time series.
+The time series shows the relative lake level for this region.
+During the last five years, there has been a significant downward trend and values were between the 10th and the 90th percentile of all observed data in the time series.

 Indicator and source information: